 IAA continues to invest in developing a diverse and competent workforce that represents the community as a whole.
 Through respect, integrity, trust and excellence, we continue to provide public value by investing in our workforce, suppliers and community.

-in 2021 have been IND has awarded opportunities to certified MINORITIES DIVERSE
+in 2021 have been IND has awarded comprised of opportunities OR RACIAL to certified MINORITIES DIVERSE

 NEW HIRES

 BUSINESSES since January 2018

 BE PART OF A TEAM